ra237/twitch-harmony/README.md

 client.connect('mysecrettoken123', Intents.GuildMembers)
 ```
+When loading the extensions you should instantiate the extension class with a second parameter, which is the **notification channel**.
+This channel is used by the bot to inform you, when a watched streamer goes live.

 ## Testing
+The code is **100%** covered!
 Tests are automatically run on push or pull request to main by GitHub actions.

 ## How does it work?